tylertitsworth/5th-age-srd/Classes/Cleric.md

 #### Epic Feat

-Once per day, you can use d20s instead of d8s for the bonus damage dice.
+Once per full recovery, you can use d20s instead of d8s for the bonus damage dice.

 **Invocation of Strength:** This battle, you and your nearby allies deal triple damage instead of double damage on critical hits with melee attacks.